A block Recycled GMRES method with investigations into aspects of solver performance: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Florian Tischler of the Radon Institute for Computational and Applied Mathematics for technical assistance and for allowing the second author to have access to sensitive processor-level functions to take necessary measurements in Section \ref{section.data-movement}.
+The authors would like to thank the referee for the very helpful comments which helped us improve the presentation.
+They also thank Florian Tischler of the Johann Radon Institute for Computational and Applied Mathematics for technical assistance and for allowing the second author to have access to sensitive processor-level functions to take necessary measurements in \Cref{section.data-movement}.
 The initial work for this project was undertaken while the second author completed a graduate research internship at Sandia Laboratories in Albuquerque as a guest of the first author.
 The first and second authors would like to thank Mark Hoemmen for engaging in many helpful conversations and the first author also would like to thank Mike Heroux for the same.

+\textbf{Notice}: This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (\url{https://www.energy.gov/doe-public-access-plan}).